phurinaix/firstGitProject/README.md

-#HERE is me first project using git command.
+#HERE is my first project using git command.